berkaybilik/Page-Rank/README.md

 # Page-Rank
 An Implementation of Page Rank Algorithm to Rank Wikipedia Pages

-Please put the .mtx file and the notebook in the same directory and change the file path to the .mtx file in the code.
+Please put the .mtx file and the notebook in the same directory and change the file for the .mtx file in the code.

 More about the web-wikipedia2009.mtx:
   - The second line contains the dimensions of the matrix that represents the network of Wikipedia pages.